AhmedSaid3617/GPS-tracking-system/README.md

 ## Introduction

-Welcome to the GPS Tracker Project!
 This project involves developing a GPS tracking system implemented on the Tiva C evaluation kit using C. The system records GPS coordinates, stores them in EEPROM, and retrieves them later to be displayed on a map using a custom Python script.
 This project showcases various functionalities including GPS data parsing, distance calculation, and data visualization.

 ## Functional Description